 The 2015 SIP is intended to comply with the requirements of Section 162(m) of the Code such that performance-based awards in excess of \$1.0 million payable to our covered employees may be deductible by us.
 While our Compensation Committee is mindful of the benefit to us of the full deductibility of compensation and will consider deductibility when analyzing potential compensation alternatives, it believes that it should not be constrained by the requirements of Section 162(m) where those requirements would impair flexibility in compensating our executive officers in a manner that can best promote our corporate objectives.
 Awards may, but need not, include performance criteria that satisfy Section 162(m) of the Code.
-To the extent that awards are intended to qualify as "performance-based compensation" under Section 162(m), the performance criteria may include any of the factors selected by the Compensation Committee and specified in an award, from among the following objective measures, either individually, alternatively or in any combination, applied to us as a whole or any business unit or subsidiary, either individually, alternatively or in any combination, or group of comparator companies, to determine whether the performance goals established by the Compensation Committee with respect to applicable awards have been satisfied:
+To the extent that awards are intended to qualify as "performance-based compensation" under Section 162(m), the performance criteria may include any of the factors selected by the Compensation Committee and specified in an award, from among the following objective measures, either individually, alternatively or in any combination, applied to us as a whole or any business unit or subsidiary, either individually, alternatively or in any combination, on a GAAP or non-GAAP basis, and measured, to the extent applicable on an absolute basis or relative to a pre-established target or index or group of comparator companies, to determine whether the performance goals established by the Compensation Committee with respect to applicable awards have been satisfied:

+individua absolute ally, alternatively or in any combination, on a GAAP or non-GAAP basis, and measured, to the extent applicable on an basis or relative to a pre-established target or index or group of comparator companies, to determine whether the nee goals established by the Compensation Committee with respect to applicable awards have been satisfied:

-- profit before tax;
+• profit before tax;

-- billings;
+• billings;

-- revenue;
+• revenue;

-- net revenue;
+• net revenue;

-- Earnings, which may include earnings before interest, earnings before interest and taxes, earnings before interest, taxes and depreciation, earnings before interest, taxes, depreciation and amortization, net earnings and other metrics based on or derived from earnings;
+• Earnings, which may include earnings before interest, earnings before interest and taxes, earnings before interest, taxes and depreciation, earnings before interest, taxes, depreciation and amortization, net earnings and other metrics based on or derived from earnings;

-- · operating income;
+• operating income;

-- operating margin;
+• operating margin;

-- operating profit;
+• operating profit;

-- controllable operating profit;
+• controllable operating profit;

-- net operating profit;
+• net operating profit;

-- net profit;
+• net profit;

-- gross margin;
+• gross margin;

-- operating expenses or operating expenses as a percentage of revenue;
+• operating expenses or operating expenses as a percentage of revenue;

-- net income;
+• net income;

-- earnings per share;
+• earnings per share;

-- total stockholder return;
+• total stockholder return;

-- · market share;
+• market share;

-- return on assets or net assets;
+• return on assets or net assets;

-- our stock price;
+• our stock price;

-- growth in stockholder value relative to a pre-determined index;
+• growth in stockholder value relative to a pre-determined index;

-- return on equity;
+• return on equity;

-- return on invested capital;
+• return on invested capital;

-- cash flow, including free cash flow or operating cash flows;
+• cash flow, including free cash flow or operating cash flows;

 - cash conversion cycle;

-- economic value added;
+- · economic value added;

-- · individual confidential business objectives;
+- individual confidential business objectives;

 - · contract awards or backlog;

 - overhead or other expense reduction;

-- credit rating;
+- · credit rating;

 - strategic plan development and implementation;

 - succession plan development and implementation;

 - improvement in workforce diversity;

 - customer indicators;

 - new product invention or innovation;

 - attainment of research and development milestones;

-- improvements in productivity;
+- · improvements in productivity;

-- bookings; and
+- · bookings; and

 - attainment of objective operating goals and employee metrics.